UltraStar-Deluxe/Themes/README.md

 - Preserve author and source attribution for third-party assets.
 - Try the theme in UltraStar Deluxe before opening a pull request.
 - Mention the USDX version and the screens or modes you checked.
+- Add a screenshot or video to visualize the change or the theme in general.

 ## Related project